 - Slice pods into 1 to 2-inch pieces.
 You could leave them whole, but I find cutting into smaller pieces helps detract from the inevitable changes that occur in the freezer to the texture – when they’re smaller, it’s less noticeable.

 - Add to a freezer baggie, remove air, label, and freeze.

-I don’t want to leave you, however, without a reminder about my cheap trick for removing air instead of using a seal-a-deal (or whatever they’re called – which if you have, great!
+I don’t want to leave you without a reminder about my cheap trick for removing air instead of using a seal-a-meal (or whatever they’re called – which if you have, great!
 I just don’t want the added expense):

 How to remove air from a baggie using a straw:

 - Seal the bag, removing as much air as possible.

 - Open a small section of the seal, and insert a straw.

 - Suck out as much air as you can, until the bag is collapsing around the contents.

 - Remove straw and quickly seal as fast as possible.

 Does it remove all the air?
 No. Does it work as well as those seal-a-meals?
 Probably not.